+With current proposal, there is no additional advantage on DPB size saving and only simplification in condition checking is achieved.
+To achieve the DPB size saving the RefLayerId needs to be modified to be also sub-layer specific.

 Patent rights declaration(s)

 Qualcomm Incorporated may have current or pending patent rights relating to the technology described in this contribution and, conditioned on reciprocity, is prepared to grant licenses under reasonable and non-discriminatory terms as necessary for implementation of the resulting ITU-T Recommendation | ISO/IEC International Standard (per box 2 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form).